CorentinDumery/aesthetic-functions/README.md

 # colorExplorer
 ### Aesthetic 2D visualization of functions

-Work in Progress.

 The objective of this project is to explore the artistic aspects of two-dimensional mathematics.
 To put it simply, it is about visualizing a function in 2D, but with fancy colors and some extra options.
-It is not very useful, but I like it.
-If you're interested, I'd be delighted to see your creations and exchange tips !
+It is not very useful, but we like it.
+If you're interested, we'd be delighted to see your creations, and exchange tips !

 ## Install & Run
 ### Ubuntu, python3